KxSystems/avrokdb/docs/reference.md

 Supported options:

 - `AVRO_FORMAT`- String identifying whether the Avro serialised data is in binary or JSON format.
 Valid options `BINARY` or `JSON`, default `BINARY`.
+- `DECODE_OFFSET` - Long offset into the `data` buffer that decoding should begin from.
+Can be used to skip over a header in the buffer.
+Default 0.

 ```q
 q)schema:.avrokdb.schemaFromFile["examples/scalars.avsc"];